veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 In this scenario, the application will receive the basic permissions from Veracity and all these users will have a clear least privilege defined as being allowed to report new incidents and see the status of cases they have reported.
 The tenant admin or application access admins can assign additional permissions to individual users or groups in the application.
 The application can, if required for performance or resiliency reasons, keep a local copy of the tenant structure that is relevant.

-Additional permissions are then assigned to userGroups or individual profiles.
+Additional permissions are then assigned to groups or individual profiles.
 In the permission configuration table/storage, each permission must tell if it is a group or profile that is assigned the permission.

 ### App with complex authorization and no clear least privilege defined (Data Workbench)